TobiasPottier/AI-Plays-Tetris/README.md

 **How It Works**
 ---------------
-The agent evaluates each move and chooses the placement with the highest reward, considering factors like:
+The agent evaluates each move and chooses the placement with the highest reward, considering these factors:

 - Reducing holes
 - Keeping the piece low on the board